 The Records Management Policy provides a framework for managing St George’s, University London (SGUL) records and information.
 The policy provides a primary framework for all other records management policies.

 Records belong to SGUL rather than an individual or group and are both an asset and an important source of legal, evidential, research, student, and historical information.
-Records are vital in understanding the University’s history and current activities.
+Records are vital in understanding the University’s current activities and history.

-A record is information created, received, and maintained as evidence and information by an organisation or person, in pursuance of legal obligations or in the transaction of business.1 At SGUL this includes records generated by the Principal’s Office, Professional & Academic Services, Academic Institutes, and Joint Faculty of Health Social Care and Education.
+A record is information created, received, and maintained as evidence and information by an organisation or person, in pursuance of legal obligations or in the transaction of business.

 This policy applies to all records created and received during the conduct of the University’s activities.
-Records are held in different formats included, but are not limited to:
+Records are held in different formats including, but not limited to:

 The Records Management Policy’s purpose is to ensure SGUL records are effectively managed according to regulatory and organisational requirements by all staff whether permanent, contracted, or temporary to ensure: